AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_ios.md

 }
 ```

-4. Configure the notification attributes, including the display name, the display style, and the mute feature.
+4. Configure the notification attributes, including the display name, the display style, and the do-not-disturb feature.

 **Set the display name**

-The following sample code specifies the display name of push notifications:
+The following sample code specifies whether to display the username of the sender in push notifications:

 ```swift
 [AgoraChatClient.sharedClient.pushManager updatePushDisplayName:@"displayName" completion:^(NSString * aDisplayName, AgoraError * aError) {